jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 Rigel is also near the celestial equator, but Orion and Ophiuchus are basically in opposite directions from Earth.
 In the northern hemisphere, you'll see Orion most clearly in January and Ophiuchus in July.
 So, this is a fairly unlikely trip and probably not telling the real story, assuming we don't want to take the easy way out of assuming that the writers didn't do any actual astronomy research.

-One unlikely possibility to resolve this, if we wanted to do so, would be to imagine that we misheard Rigel for **Rigil**, as in Rigil Kentaurus, also known as [α Centauri](https://en.wikipedia.org/wiki/Alpha_Centauri) A.  The constellation Centaurus is most visible, from the tropics to the South Pole, in May.
+One unlikely possibility to resolve this, if we wanted to do so, would be to imagine that we misheard Rigel for **Rigil**, as in Rigil Kentaurus, also known as {% wiki Alpha_Centauri|α Centauri|en %} A.  The constellation Centaurus is most visible, from the tropics to the South Pole, in May.
 That's not *quite* the same direction, but is close enough that the ships wouldn't be passing Earth to get from one to the other.

 The problem with this theory is that we're now talking about two of the four nearest stars to Earth's solar system, one of the three at α Centauri and Barnard's Star.
 While that would make sense for early exploration targets (and indeed, we believe we've detected exoplanets in both systems, in reality), we've heard of enough colonies that we can probably assume that any exploratory work---the sort of work done by a ship attempting to leave the galaxy, remember---or smuggling/"wiving" would be much further from home than our two neighboring solar systems.